Off-Campus Housing

 Housing Options

-Students have a variety of housing options to choose from that can accommodate both individual and group living preferences.
+Students have various housing options to choose from that can accommodate individual and group living preferences.

 Students can rent living space either individually or as part of a group.
 Typically, each tenant has their own private bedroom, with shared bathroom(s) and common living areas.